 (For more information about ports, here's a run down of some of Apple's different port types.)

-You will also need a cable to connect your Apple adapter to the monitor.
+Now that you have established which port your Mac and display have, you will need to find a cable to connect your Mac to the monitor.
 This cable doesn't need to be from Apple, but it will need to have the right connections.

 Is the port male or female?